 1.4 In the “Survival” frame, Kaplan-Meier survival plots of TAL1 expression in 28 different tumor types is are displayed.

 User can also enter a gene symbol or a genomic region to find the corresponding InDels and genes of interest.
+In the result page, user can further search in each tab.

 In the left panel of “Download”, samples can be filtered or searched by sample names.
 The table of InDels, “.bw” file and enhancers of the sample can be downloaded in the right panel.